Enzolita/gamers-united/README.md

 - **Home Page (Gamer's Hub):** This is your gateway to the latest gaming blog posts.
 The Gamer's Hub serves as a central hub, offering a rich array of gaming articles and content.<br>
 - **Profile Page:** Here, you can manage your gaming identity.
 Display your bio, showcase your achievements, and personalize your avatar.
 Tailor your profile settings to reflect your unique gaming persona.<br>
-- **Contact Us:** Should you have any questions or encounter issues, our support team is ready to help.
-Reach out via the "Contact Us" page for assistance with any concerns or inquiries.<br>

-We’ve designed this space to be your premier gaming hub, where you can engage, explore, and exchange insights with other gaming enthusiasts.
+We’ve designed this space to be your premier gaming hub, where you can engage, explore, and exchange thoughts with other gaming enthusiasts.

 #### Profile Navigation:

-Clicking on your profile image in the navigation bar gives you access to various profile-specific features:
+Clicking on profile in the navigation bar gives you access to various profile-specific features:

+- **Posts:** --
-- **My Posts:** The "My Posts" page is your personal dashboard.
+- **Profile:** The "Profile" page is your personal dashboard.
 Here, you can view and manage the posts and contributions you've made to **Gamers United**.<br>
-- **Create Post:** Eager to share your gaming knowledge?
-The "Create Post" page lets you draft and publish your own articles, contributing your unique insights and experiences to the community.
+- **Add Post:** Eager to share your gaming knowledge?
+The "Add Post" page lets you draft and publish your own articles, contributing your unique insights and experiences to the community.
 Showcase the tips and tricks you've discovered in your favorite games!<br>
 - **Log Out:** When you're ready to end your session, click "Log Out" to securely exit and transition back to reality after your immersive gaming journey.<br>

 ### Wireframes

 <details><summary>Create Post View</summary>
 <img src="docs/wireframes/wireframe.png">